 U.S. Federal Legislative History Library (Coverage includes 1800s-date)

 What happens when the language in a public law enacted by the government is ambiguous, or if legislative intent needs to be clarified?
 In many cases, legal experts and scholars, librarians, lawyers, professors, and other hard-core researchers have compiled legislative histories on hundreds of public laws.
 These compilations typically include the text of the final public law, various bill versions, and supporting documents such as congressional hearings.
-In addition, the collection contains more than 5,000 House reports and more than 5,000 Senate reports!
-HeinOnline contains more than 2,450 compiled federal legislative histories.
+In addition, the collection contains thousands of House and Senate reports, as well as compiled federal legislative histories.
 Sources of these publications include the Government Printing Office (GPO), Covington and Burling, Arnold and Porter, Kirkland and Ellis, and Hein’s own compilations put together by legendary legal figures like Bernie Reams and Bill Manz.
 All major public laws are covered, and as in other HeinOnline databases, searching topically or for a specific document is straightforward.

 In addition to the incredible scope of content, Nancy Johnson’s award-winning book, Sources of Compiled Legislative Histories, was converted into a database and is available in the U.S. Federal Legislative History Library.
 Using this resource, researchers can access bibliographic records for many public laws which contain publication information for compiled legislative histories, journal articles, and books written on that specific public law.
 Any material available in HeinOnline is hyperlinked for quick access.